-- 1. Embase scope (range of topics covered)

-- 2. Embase check tags (with scope notes)
+- 1. Embase check tags (with scope notes)

-- 3. Embase subheadings
+- 2. Embase subheadings

-- 4. Embase section headings
+- 3. Embase section headings

 1. Introduction

 This indexing guide describes the indexing policy for journals covered by Embase.
 Although not intended to be a practical search guide, it will help you formulate search queries and will give you some insight as to what results you can expect.
 In other words, this guide focuses not on How to search but on What to search.